What is Workload Automation in 2025 — and What's Next?

 What the Future Holds

-Many enterprises will resist fully moving away from a heterogenous IT ecosystem.
-Enterprise workload automation of the future will place even more emphasis on supporting hybrid cloud and multi-cloud environments of every shape and size.
-It will offer even more sophisticated and advanced operations visibility, full and central control, advanced file transfer and security features, exceptional scalability.
-In addition, you can expect WLA to continue to shift towards using predictive elements that will forecast issues well before they arise and use machine learning to solve them, no matter whether they occur in the cloud or on-premise.
+Enterprise workload automation platforms of the future will place even more emphasis on supporting hybrid cloud and multi-cloud environments of every shape and size.
+It will offer even more sophisticated and advanced operations visibility, a single point of control, advanced file transfer and security features, integrations with business applications, plus exceptional scalability.
+In addition, you can expect WLA to continue to shift towards using predictive elements that will forecast issues well before they arise and use machine learning to solve them, no matter whether they occur in the cloud or on-prem.

-In many ways, the future of workload automation has arrived.
-In Q2 of 2020, Gartner released the Service Orchestration and Automation Platform market guide.
+In many ways, the future of workload automation is already here.
+In 2020, Gartner released the first Service Orchestration and Automation Platform (SOAP) market guide.
 This seemingly new category is an evolution from the workload automation category that they started back in 2005.
-The driving force behind the change is that workloads have shifted to the cloud, creating a whole new level of complexity and potential opportunity.
-Check out the full 2021 version of the SOAP market guide here.
+The driving force behind the change is the need to coordinate and automate workflows across diverse environments (on-premises, hybrid, multi-cloud) with an emphasis on real-time integrations, APIs, and advanced observability.

 Containers